dboddie-canonical-work/disgorged-docs/snapcraft-app-and-service-metadata.rst

 The command can be in either a snap runtime’s command path, ``$SNAP/usr/sbin:$SNAP/usr/bin:$SNAP/sbin:$SNAP/bin``, or an executable path relative to $SNAP.

 If daemon is set, this will be the command to run the service.
-Only a snap with *classic* confinement can use a relative path because ``PATH`` isn’t modified by a wrapper in classic confinement.
-See `Classic confinement <snap-confinement.md>`__ for more details.
+Only a snap with *classic* confinement can use a relative path because :ref:``PATH`` isn’t modified by a wrapper in classic confinement.
+See `Classic confinement <snap-confinement>` for more details.

 Examples: ``app-launch`` for an excecutable placed under ``$SNAP/bin``.
 With ``classic`` confinement, ``bin/app-launch`` for an executable placed under ``$SNAP/bin``.